 -c parameter to specify byte count.
 In this example, we will show only 200 bytes from the end of

 As we can the the output is very less because each character is counted as one byte.

 In some situations, we may need to display multiple files in a single tail command.
 There is already this feature in tail command.
 Just add other files at the end of the tail command.
 In this example, we will list files

 As we can see each file content is separated with delimiters and file name like below.

 ==> /var/log/syslog <==

-One of the most used feature of the tail command is following files.
+One of the most used features of the tail command is the following files.
 This feature is generally used for log files for debugging and troubleshooting.
-With this option tail will not quit after printing file end.
-It will wait for more content which will added to the file in real time.
-If some more content is added to the file the content will be displayed with tail.
-In this example we wait new logs for
+With this option, the tail will not quit after printing the file end.
+It will wait for more content which will be added to the file in real-time.
+If some more content is added to the file the content will be displayed with the tail.
+In this example, we wait new logs for

 $ tail -f /var/log/auth.log

 ubu2 at 07:21:59 and new logs are created and added to the

 auth.log file.
 This logs are displayed by tails automatically in real time.
 Tail tracks the